seanhodges/seanhodges-co-uk/README.md

 ### Content Management

 All website content is centralized in `src/data.js`.
-Update this file to modify:

-- Personal information and social links
-- Skills and technologies
-- Work experience
-- Project details
-- Philosophy and interests

 ### Styling